Attempted assassination of Abdul-Karim Qasim: Aftermath

 In the immediate aftermath, Radio Baghdad announced that the Prime Minister was not seriously hurt, urged the Iraqi people to remain calm, and established a curfew for the night of October 7.
 The failed assassination attempt had profound implications for Iraq's political landscape.
 Qasim's survival led to a crackdown on opposition groups, particularly targeting the Ba'ath Party.
 Many conspirators, including Saddam Hussein, fled Iraq to avoid arrest; Saddam escaped to Syria and later to Egypt, where he remained until Qasim's overthrow in 1963.
 The incident elevated the profile of the Ba'ath Party and Saddam Hussein, setting the stage for their future political ascendancy.

+In 1997, Saddam also undertook a crossing of the Tigris River to commemorate his own role in the assassination.

 On December 18, 1959, an estimated half a million individuals participated in a demonstration expressing support for Qasim.
 Shortly after, on December 26, 1959, the People's Court initiated proceedings against individuals accused of involvement in the attack.
 In the aftermath of the assassination attempt, Qasim's governance increasingly shifted toward a personalist dictatorship.